comtel2000/mokka7/README.md

 [![Build status](https://travis-ci.org/comtel2000/mokka7.svg?branch=master)](https://travis-ci.org/comtel2000/mokka7)

 ## About
+Mokka7/Snap7 is an open source, 32/64 bit, multi-platform Ethernet communication suite for interfacing natively with Siemens S7 PLCs.
+The new CPUs 1200/1500, the old S7200, the small LOGO 0BA7/0BA8 and SINAMICS Drives are also partially supported.
-Mokka7 is native port of Snap7 core in pure Java (fork of moka7 http://snap7.sourceforge.net/) and parts of Sharp7.
+Mokka7 is native port of Snap7 core written in pure Java (fork of moka7 http://snap7.sourceforge.net/) and parts of Sharp7.

 Moka7 features:
 * Native port of Snap7 core in pure Java, no DLL